jaromic/pw-autoexport-tf/README.md

     site/modules/
       AutoExportTemplatesAndFields/
+        AutoExportTemplatesAndFields.module
         cli/
            import.php
-      AutoExportTemplatesAndFields.module
       ...

 ## Usage
 ### Automatic export when changing fields/templates

-After installing the module, all changes to fields, fieldgroups, and templates are automatically exported after the respective request to the directory specified via the module's persistDirectory setting.
+After installing the module, all changes to fields and templates are automatically exported after the respective request to the directory specified via the module's persistDirectory setting.

 ### Import via command line